GEO FAQ: Complete Guide to AI Search Optimization | RankWeave

 Pillar 2: Structured Data Engineering

 Schema markup isn't just for Google rich snippets anymore — it's how AI engines understand your business context.
-Effective GEO requires:
+Effective ai search optimization requires:

 Pages with proper Schema markup see a 28% increase in AI citations.